Worthing

-Lying within the borough, the Iron Age hill fort of Cissbury Ring is one of Britain's largest.
+Dating from around 4000 BC, the flint mines at Cissbury and nearby Church Hill, Blackpatch and Harrow Hill are amongst the earliest Neolithic monuments in Britain.
+The Iron Age hill fort of Cissbury Ring is one of Britain's largest.
 The recorded history of Worthing began with the Domesday Book.
-It is historically part of Sussex in the rape of Bramber; Goring, which forms part of the rape of Arundel, was incorporated in 1929.
+Worthing is historically part of Sussex, mostly in the rape of Bramber; Goring, which forms part of the rape of Arundel, was incorporated in 1929.
 Worthing was a small mackerel fishing hamlet for many centuries until, in the late 18th century, it developed into an elegant Georgian seaside resort and attracted the well-known and wealthy of the day.
 In the 19th and 20th centuries, the area was one of Britain's chief market gardening centres.

 Modern Worthing has a large service industry, particularly in financial services.
 It has three theatres and one of Britain's oldest cinemas, the Dome.
 Writers Oscar Wilde and Harold Pinter lived and worked in the town.